IsmailHassani/blog/content/posts/2021/03/06/oop.md

 # Object oriented programming (OOP)
 One of the concepts within software development that is quite abstract, is object oriented programming.\
+I got a lot of questions to try to explain this subject.\
 In my earlier years as a programmer, I had a lot of trouble wrapping my mind around this concept.\
 Because I started with Visual Basic 6 and VBA and where you mainly program procedurally, I had trouble with this concept.\
 You simply call one function or procedure after another and "weave" the code together.
 It worked pretty well but also had a lot of shortcomings.\